jidongxiao/CSCI1200-DataStructures/lectures/17_exceptions/README.md

 Specifically note the behavior if one of the lines has infinite slope (a vertical line).
 - Note also how the exception propagates out through several nested function calls.
+- Question: there are two catches in this program, the exception will be caught by which catch?
 - Exercise: Rewrite this code to have the same behavior but without exceptions.
 Try to preserve the overall structure of the code as much as possible.
 (Hmm... it’s messy!)